Why Diversity Should Matter to You

 If available, the chart below will display ethnic diversity among the undergraduate students at AIU Atlanta.

-AIU Atlanta's ethnic diversity is below the national average.
+AIU Atlanta's ethnic diversity is on par with the national average.

-At American InterContinental University - Atlanta, the disparity between men and women on campus is on par with the national average.
+At American InterContinental University - Atlanta, the disparity between men and women on campus is higher than the national average.
 The undergraduate student body at AIU Atlanta is mostly female.

 Explore Male/Female Diversity at AIU Atlanta